microsoft/PowerToys/README.md

 - Windows 11 or Windows 10 v1903 (18362) or newer.
 - Our installer will install the following items:
    - [.NET Core 3.1.22 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-3.1.22-windows-x64-installer) or a newer 3.1.x runtime.
-This is needed currently for the Settings application
+This is needed currently for the Settings application.
    - [.NET 5.0.13 Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.13-windows-x64-installer) or a newer 5.0.x runtime.
    - [Microsoft Edge WebView2 Runtime](https://go.microsoft.com/fwlink/p/?LinkId=2124703) bootstrapper.
 This will install the latest version.